-On Dec.
-23, 1835, Maj.
-Francis L. Dade and his company were ordered to reinforce Gen. Wiley Thompson’s troops stationed at Fort King, Ocala.
-During the trek from Tampa to Fort King, Dade became lost and announced to his men that they had successfully passed through Seminole-controlled territory.
-As a result, he failed to take appropriate precautions.
-The heavy winter garments of the soldiers covered their weapons, so that when the Seminoles staged an attack, Dade's troops were virtually wiped out—only one soldier purportedly survived.
+On December 23, 1835, Maj.
+Francis L. Dade and his company were ordered to reinforce Gen. Wiley Thompson's troops stationed at Fort King, Ocala.
+During the trek from Tampa to Fort King, Dade, believing there was no threat as they passed through Seminole-controlled territory, failed to take appropriate precautions.
+The heavy winter garments of the soldiers covered their weapons, so that when the Seminoles staged an attack, Dade's troops were virtually wiped out—only two or three soldiers survived.
 A few months later, when travel in the area was again possible, the massacred soldiers were buried at the site.

 In 1842 when hostilities ceased, the Army proposed to transfer the remains of all who died in the territory, including those who fell with Dade, to a single burial ground.
 Reinterment took place at the St. Augustine Post Cemetery.
-In addition to Dade's command, more than 1,400 soldiers were interred in three collective graves.
-Three distinctive pyramids constructed of native coquina stone were erected in their memory, as well as several nearby plain white markers to designate the graves of Seminole Indian scouts.
+In addition to Dade's command, others killed during the Florida Indian War were interred in three collective graves.
+Three distinctive pyramids constructed of native coquina stone were erected in their memory and that of more than 1,400 who died or were killed in battle during the war.

 When Florida became the 27th state in the Union in 1845, the city was already developing as a winter resort, offering a warm climate that attracted northern visitors.
 Florida seceded from the Union in 1861 and Confederate troops raised the fourth flag to fly over the city; sentiment in St. Augustine was about equally divided between the North and the South.
 The Confederate army appropriated Fort Marion and St. Francis Barracks.

-At this time it was also proposed that a monument be erected to the soldiers who died in the Florida wars.
-It would be a tall obelisk to stand before the three pyramids, the cost of which would be met by a donation of one day's pay from each soldier stationed at the barracks.
-A wall of coquina stone was constructed to enclose the cemetery properly.
+By 1893, a wall of coquina stone was constructed to enclose the cemetery properly.
 In 1912 and 1913, additional land from the military reservation was added to the cemetery, nearly doubling its size to 1.36 acres.

 Monuments and Memorials

-The Dade Monument is composed of three distinct pyramids constructed of native coquina stone.
-The pyramids were erected in 1842 and were originally covered with white stucco.
-The memorials were dedicated at a ceremony on Aug.
-14, 1842, that marked the end of the Florida Indian Wars.
-The pyramids cover vaults that contain the remains of 1,468 soldiers who died during the Florida Indian Wars, from 1835 to 1842.
-According to the inscription, the wars began on Dec.
-25, 1835.
+The Dade Monument is composed of three pyramids constructed of native coquina stone and originally covered with white stucco.
+The pyramids were dedicated at a ceremony on August 15, 1842, that marked the end of the Florida Indian Wars.
+The structures cover vaults that contain the remains of soldiers who died during the Florida Indian Wars (1835–1842).
+According to the inscription, the wars began on December 25, 1835.
 Three days later, Maj.
 Francis L. Dade and his regiment were enroute from Fort Brooke (Tampa) to Fort King (Ocala) when they were ambushed and killed.
-Of the 106 men and officers under his command, only two survived.
+Of the 108 men and officers under his command, only two or three survived.
 Maj.
 Dade and his men are among those entombed at the pyramids.